snow

 snow (third-person singular simple present snows, present participle snowing, simple past snowed or (dialectal) snew, past participle snowed or (dialectal) snown)

-2. (colloquial) To hoodwink someone, especially by presenting confusing information.
+2. (originally US, slang) To convince or hoodwink (someone), especially by presenting confusing information or through flattery.

-3. (poker) To bluff in draw poker by refusing to draw any cards.
+1. (poker) To bluff (an opponent) in draw poker by playing a hand which has no value, or by refusing to draw any cards.

 Derived terms